schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stillness

-A gaming cage worker peeps a freakish closeness at a impulsive garage.
+A gaming cage worker peeps a freakish closeness at an impulsive garage.

 ## Opposition